Budibase/website/content/blog/web-application-development/index.md

 For those of you who do not know what a web application is, I have included a definition below:

 > A web application, often referred to as a web app, is an interactive computer program built with web technologies (HTML, CSS, JS), which stores (Database, Files) and manipulates data (CRUD), and is used by a team or single user to perform tasks over the internet.
 CRUD is a popular acronym and is at the heart of web app development.
 It stands for Create, Read, Update, and Delete.
 Web apps are accessed via a web browser such as Google Chrome, and often involve a login/signup mechanism.

+In other words, you can think of a web app as essentially being a web page that behaves like a more complex application.
+User experiences are contained within the browser, while processes are performed on the server-side.

 ### Web applications vs website